 Can Parrots Eat Pumpkin Seeds?

-Pumpkin seeds are safe for them to eat alongside the pumpkin’s flesh.
-While high in calories, pumpkin seeds provide many healthy vitamins and minerals, including iron, magnesium, and phosphorus.
+Pumpkin seeds are safe for parrots to eat alongside the pumpkin’s flesh.
+While high in calories, pumpkin seeds provide many healthy minerals, including iron, magnesium, and phosphorus.

-- Remove them from the pumpkin’s core, taking out the pulp and strings.
+- Remove them from the pumpkin’s core, removing the pulp and strings.

-- Dry the seeds using a clean towel and place them onto a baking tray.
+- Dry the seeds with a clean towel and place them on a baking tray.

 - Once they’ve cooled, they can be safely fed to your parrot.

-There’s no need to waste the pumpkin flesh.
-Just cut it into bite-sized cubes and steam it for 35-40 minutes until it turns soft.
+Cut the pumpkin flesh into bite-sized cubes before steaming them for 35-40 minutes until they turn soft.
 For smaller parrots, mash the pumpkin and allow them to pick at it.

 Can Parrots Eat Papaya Seeds?

-Many parrots like papaya seeds more than the flesh.
-Papaya seeds have a peppery taste and a high fiber content.
-In the wild, birds eat the seeds from the fallen papaya, picking through the flesh.
+Many parrots like papaya seeds more than papaya flesh.
+Papaya seeds have a peppery taste and a high fiber content, so parrots eat the seeds from the fallen papaya, picking through the flesh.

-They’re also a natural digestive enzyme, which helps parrots break down food so that the nutrients can be absorbed.
-They also contain healthy fats, protein, calcium, phosphorus, and magnesium, making them a superfood.
+They contain a natural digestive enzyme, which helps parrots break down food so nutrients can be absorbed.
+They also contain healthy fats, protein, calcium, phosphorus, and magnesium.

 Can Parrots Eat Chia Seeds?

-Chia seeds come from the Salvia hispanica plant, which is a member of the mint family.
+Chia seeds come from the Salvia hispanica plant, a member of the mint family.

-Given that 50 grams of chia seeds contain around 18 grams of fiber, they’re of assistance to the digestive system, enabling your parrot to avoid constipation.
+Since 50 grams of chia seeds contain around 18 grams of fiber, they assist the digestive system, enabling a parrot to avoid constipation.

 The high calcium, magnesium, and phosphorus content benefit bone health.
-This is important given that birds find the lactose in milk difficult to digest because they don’t have lactase.
+This is important, given that parrots find the lactose in milk difficult to digest because they don’t have lactase.

 Can Parrots Eat Sunflower Seeds?

 Most parrots choose sunflower seeds over all other seeds.
-Unfortunately, sunflower seeds aren’t the healthiest seeds for parrots.
-Too many seeds can lead to weight gain and a range of health issues.
+Unfortunately, sunflower seeds aren’t the healthiest for parrots, and too many can lead to weight gain and various health issues.

-- Atherosclerosis, leading to strokes and heart attacks
+- Atherosclerosis – leads to strokes and heart attacks.

-- Calcium defiency, resulting in weak bones and egg binding
+- Calcium deficiency – leads to weak bones and egg binding.

-You can feed your parrot sunflower seeds occasionally, but other types of seeds are much preferred.
+You can occasionally feed parrots sunflower seeds, but other seeds are preferred.

 Can Parrots Eat Sesame Seeds?

-According to Sciencing, birds are exceptionally fond of sesame seeds.
-They’re seeds of the sesame plant.
-The plant’s pink and white flowers fertilize, after which point, sesame seeds appear.
+According to Sciencing, birds are fond of sesame seeds, the seeds of the sesame plant.
+The plant’s pink and white flowers fertilize.
+Then, the sesame seeds appear.

 Because sesame seeds are small, parrots enjoy foraging for them.
-Raw sesame seeds are more nutritious than the roasted kind.
-Sesame seeds are rich in:
+Raw sesame seeds are more nutritious than roasted seeds.
+Sesame seeds are rich in the following:

-Sesame seeds also contain sesamin and sesamolin, which are unique fibers that increase levels of vitamin E. This can prevent high blood pressure.
+Sesame seeds also contain sesamin and sesamolin, which are unique fibers that increase vitamin E levels and can prevent high blood pressure.

 Can Parrots Eat Watermelon Seeds?

-Watermelon seeds are one of the safest seeds for parrots to eat.
+Watermelon seeds are among the safest seeds for parrots to eat.
 Parrots usually eat the seeds before the watermelon’s flesh.
 Watermelon seeds are a valuable source of:

 Can Parrots Eat Pomegranate Seeds?

-The seeds and arils of the pomegranate are highly nutritious.
-Pomegranate seeds are low in fat and calories, so your parrot is unlikely to gain weight.
-Pomegranates are a rich source of:
+The seeds and arils of the pomegranate are nutritious.
+Pomegranates are a rich source of the following:

-Pomegranate juice is a rich source of antioxidants (polyphenols), notably tannins, flavonoids, and anthocyanin.
-These will protect your parrot from free radical damage and inflammation.
+Pomegranate juice is a good source of antioxidants (polyphenols), notably tannins, flavonoids, and anthocyanin.
+These will protect the parrot from free radical damage and inflammation.

-A good natural way to provide your parrot with pomegranate seeds is to poke a hole through the middle and place a string through it.
-Hang it on the roof or side of the cage for the parrot to forage for the seeds.
+A natural way to provide a parrot with pomegranate seeds is to poke a hole through the middle and place a string through it.
+Hang it on the side of the cage for the parrot to forage for the seeds.

 Can Parrots Eat Guava Seeds?

-Guava seeds have a sweeter taste than most other seeds.
-This makes them delicious and tempting for parrots.
-However, as they’re high in natural sugars, it’s best to limit the amount your parrot eats.
+Guava seeds taste sweeter than most others, making them tempting for parrots.
+However, as they’re high in natural sugars, limiting the amount the parrot eats is recommended.

 Can Parrots Eat Pepper Seeds?

 Parrots enjoy all parts of the pepper, including the seeds.
-They enjoy the core, which is sweet and rougher than the rest of the pepper.
-Pepper seeds can heal intestinal lesions and contains high levels of essential vitamin A.
+Pepper seeds can heal intestinal lesions and contain high amounts of vitamin A.

 Parrots can’t taste the pepper seeds’ heat because they’re immune to capsaicin.
-In mammals, capsaicin creates an uncomfortable burning sensation once consumed.
 Both raw and cooked pepper seeds are safe for parrots to eat.

 Can Parrots Eat Mustard Seeds?

 Mustard seeds have a zesty flavor.
 When mustard seed sprouts come into contact with water, ally isothiocyanate is formed, which gives mustard its spicy, pungent taste.
-Not all parrots enjoy it, as they prefer nuttier flavors.

-Mustard seed sprouts are safe when they’ve been harvested after 4 to 5 days.
-Some owners prefer to soak them.
+Mustard seed sprouts are safe 4-5 days after being harvested, but some owners soak them.

 Can Parrots Eat Tomato Seeds?

 While the seeds are less of a problem, tomatoes are highly acidic.
-When given to parrots too often, stomach ulcers and upsets can occur.
-Dried tomatoes and seeds are less acidic.
+When tomatoes are given to parrots too often, stomach upsets and ulcers can occur.

-Because of the health hazards associated with tomatoes, feed tomato seeds in isolation without the flesh.
-Also, keep tomato vines and leaves away from parrots as they’re the most toxic part of the fruit.
+Feed tomato seeds in isolation without the flesh.
+Also, keep tomato vines and leaves away from parrots, as they’re the most toxic part of the fruit/plant.

 Can Parrots Eat Flax Seeds?

 Flax seeds have a nutty flavor that’s popular with most parrot species.
 There are 2 kinds of flax seeds: brown and golden.
 Both can be consumed safely, offering the following benefits:

-Flax seeds can also improve feather and skin quality, reducing the urge to pluck out feathers.
+Flax seeds can improve feather and skin quality, reducing the urge to pluck out feathers.

-Flax seeds tend to have hard shells and are very small, making it hard for parrots to eat them as they come.
-As a result, some owners prefer to grind them before feeding.
+Flax seeds have hard shells and are very small, making it hard for parrots to eat them as they come.
+So, some owners prefer to grind them before feeding.

 Can Parrots Eat Milk Thistle Seeds?

-Milk thistle seeds are bitter-tasting, so many parrots won’t consume them.
-As a result, milk thistle extract is usually preferred and accepted by birds.
+Milk thistle seeds are bitter-tasting, so many parrots won’t eat them.
+As a result, milk thistle extract is usually preferred and accepted by parrots.